opentracing/specification/rfc/closeable_tracer.md

 # Specification Changes
 The `Tracer` interface is extended with the following:

 * **Close**, a method that is responsible for closing the active tracer.
 A `Tracer` that has been closed should not be able to record any new spans.
 For `Tracer`s that record `Span`s for persistance, calling **Close** should flush the current in-memory collection to the configured persistance store.
-In the event that there is no logical justfication for this method on an implementing `Tracer`, it can be considered a NoOp other than setting the **isClosed** property.

-* **isClosed**, a boolean property that indicates that the `Tracer` has been closed.
-If this is **true** it indicates no further `Span`s should be written to this `Tracer`.
+For stateless `Tracer`s or similar, this can be a NoOp.
+The **Close** method should be considered idempotent; closing an already closed `Tracer` should not emit an error.

 # Use Cases
 The primary use case of this enhancement would be to reduce vendor-specific code for developers who are adding OpenTracing to their code.
 In lieu of having to perform potentially unsafe casts of a `Tracer` to access it's implementation-specific `Close` method, the interface would ensure that it was available regardless.